 Intel UHD Graphics Xe G4 48EUs: Integrated graphics card in Intel Tiger Lake G4 SoCs based on the new Gen. 12 architecture with 48 EUs (Execution Units / Shader Cluster).
 The clock rate depends on the processor model.
 The Tiger Lake chips are produced in the modern 10nm+ process at Intel.

 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

-i3-1115G4: Tiger Lake based low power dual-core processor for thin and light laptops.
-The two CPU cores are clocked with 3 - 4.1 GHz and the integrated UHD Graphics Xe GPU clocks with up to 1.1 GHz.» Further information can be found in our Comparison of Mobile Processsors.
+i3-1115G4: Tiger Lake based dual-core processor for thin and light laptops.
+The two CPU cores are clocked at 3 GHz - 4.1 GHz and the integrated UHD Graphics Xe GPU can run at up to 1.25 GHz.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.